+RA = light out/ light in

+[cd/m2 * 1/lx] = [cd/(lx * m2)]

 Figure 13 Coefficient of Retroreflection (Ra)

-It is not necessary to know the exact technical meaning of the factors comprising that term (but they are: candela per incident lux per square meter, often abbreviated to “cd/(lx * m2)” or “cd * lx-1 * m-2” ); the important concept to understand is that the retroreflectivity value RA is a ratio.
+The important concept to understand is that the retroreflectivity value RA is a ratio.
 It’s similar to “per cent” and does not tell how bright the sheeting will be on a given sign (even at the distance corresponding to the “geometry” for that particular value).

 It is simply its “efficiency” at returning light to the source at that particular geometry (the set of observation and entrance angles).

 The efficiency of a retroreflective material varies with different observation and entrance angles and the various materials vary in different ways.
-The practical effect of these differences is what influences the choice among different retroreflective materials for a particular situation, taking into account headlight illumination, practical viewing requirements and distances, and the viewing needs of the user.
+The practical effect of these differences is what influences the choice among different retroreflective materials for a particular situation, taking into account headlight illumination, practical viewing conditions and distances, and the viewing needs of the user.